mineadmin/doc-v3/docs/en/front/advanced/layout.md

 # Layout

-The layout differs significantly from `2.0`, no longer categorizing different layout forms into separate directories.
+The layout has significant differences from `2.0`, no longer separating directories to construct different layout forms.
 Instead, everything is consolidated in `src/layouts/index.tsx`.
-This section explains some `layout-related APIs` and how to modify the widths of the main sidebar, sub-sidebar, header, etc., through `global CSS`.
+This section explains some `layout-related APIs` and `global CSS` for modifying the widths of the main sidebar, sub-sidebar, header, and more.

 ## Layout-Related APIs

-In `useSettingStore()`, several APIs related to frontend settings are defined.
-The following pertain to the layout—others can be viewed in the source code or under [Common Stores](/en/front/high/store).
+In `useSettingStore()`, the APIs for the entire frontend settings are defined.
+The following are related to layouts.
+For others, you can check the source code or refer to [Common Stores](/en/front/high/store).

-- `isMixedLayout()` – Whether it is a mixed layout.
+- `isMixedLayout()` – Whether it is a mixed layout
-- `isColumnsLayout()` – Whether it is a columnar layout.
+- `isColumnsLayout()` – Whether it is a column layout
-- `isClassicLayout()` – Whether it is a classic layout.
+- `isClassicLayout()` – Whether it is a classic layout
-- `getFixedAsideState()` – Gets whether the sub-sidebar is in a fixed state.
+- `getFixedAsideState()` – Gets whether the sub-sidebar is in a fixed state
-- `getMenuCollapseState()` – Gets whether the menu is collapsed.
+- `getMenuCollapseState()` – Gets whether the menu is collapsed
-- `getMobileState()` – Whether it is in mobile mode.
+- `getMobileState()` – Whether it is in mobile mode

 ## Global Default CSS